Covid-19: France suspends 3,000 unvaccinated health workers

 A new rule, which came into force on Wednesday, made vaccination mandatory for the country's 2.7 million health, care home and fire service staff.

-But French Health Minister Olivier Veran said on Thursday that "most of the suspensions are only temporary".
+But French Health Minister Olivier Véran said on Thursday that "most of the suspensions are only temporary".

 Many are now agreeing to get jabbed because "they see that the vaccination mandate is a reality", he said.